 – Lavender can also be used for these illnesses by applying a few drops to a bowl of steaming hot water and breathing it in to the airways.

-– Applying a few drops of lavender essential oil to the scalp can reduce flakiness that occurs with dry skin, particularly during the winter.
+– Applying a few drops of lavender to the scalp can reduce flakiness that occurs with dry skin, particularly during the winter.

-– Speaking of dry skin, lavender oil can also be applied to the lips to reduce chapping.
+– Speaking of dry skin, lavender can also be applied to the lips to reduce chapping.

 – Lavender also repels insects.
 It can be added to a homemade bug spray and applied directly to the skin (particularly the ankles and behind the knees) before heading outdoors.